-The RCPod uses visiting panels to undertake accreditation or re accreditation of programmes that lead to qualification in a foot health support worker role.
-Panels comprise of members of the RCPod Academic and Clinical Governance Group (ACG).
+The RCPod uses visiting panels to undertake accreditation or re-accreditation of programmes that lead to qualification in a foot health support worker role.
+Panels are comprised of members of the RCPod Academic Quality Assurance Committee (AQA).
 The panels typically consist of three members and the make-up of these panels is at the discretion of the RCPod.
-Bespoke panels are drawn together by the ACG team for the specific needs of the education provider being inspected, based on their experience and expertise.
+Bespoke panels are drawn together by the AQA team for the specific needs of the education provider being inspected, based on their experience and expertise.
 Visiting panels will make a recommendation as to whether a foot health support worker programme is 'sufficient' for accreditation.
 Following the completion of the report, providers are sent a feedback form asking to provide comment on the accreditation process and the panel.
-If the education provider would like to give feedback on the visit or a member of the panel, they should contact courses@rcpod.org.uk
+If the education provider would like to give feedback on the visit or a member of the panel, they should contact both benjamin.bullen@rcpod.org.uk and alison.hart@rcpod.org.uk.